exercism/elm/docs/contributing-concept.md

 It is important to know what a concept exercise aims to teach and what is out of scope so let's create our first file: `exercises/concept/<story-name>/.meta/design.md`.
 Since concept exercises are named after the story they use we don't know it yet, so we'll keep `story-name` for now and replace it later.
-The [`design.md` specification][design-spec] states that this document should define the overall goal of the exercise, its multiple learning objectives, the things that are out of scope, the associated concept it unlocks and the concepts prerequisites to be able to complete the exercise.
+The [`design.md` specification][design-spec] states that this document should define the overall goal of the exercise, its multiple learning objectives, the things that are out of scope, the associated concept it unlocks and the concept prerequisites to be able to complete the exercise.
 You can use the [`design.md` of the boolean concept exercise][design-bool] as a template starting point.

 ## 3. Write a concept introduction for the exercise